 Now, there’s no name that’s completely safe.
 Nor should there be.
 Even the “safest” baby names, classics like William and Elizabeth, come freighted with their own personal histories and associations.
 What we’re saying is, it’s just smart to put your baby names through a barrage of tests to minimize any glaring red flags.
 Like, say, the tests below.
 Of course, if there’s a name your heart is set on, no matter the results you get below, then stick with it.
 Try as you might, there is no satisfaction-guaranteed baby name.
 We can only do our best to minimize our kids’ chances of being bullied and legally changing their names once they move out and hate us.

-1. Consider the Initials and Monogram
+1. When Choosing a Baby Name, Consider the Initials

 Yes, kids will bully other kids in the schoolyard for any reason.
 At the same time, you don’t want to give them all the help they could ever need to get started.
 To figure out how quickly a name could morph into playground fodder, give your favorite name(s) to a clever 10-year-old you know.
 Ask them how many nicknames they can come up with.
 If he generates 10 in less than a minute, keep looking.

-6. Check For Up-and-Coming Celebrities and Sports Figures
+4. Cross-Check Against Trending Celebrities and Sports Figures

 If the name you want is uncommon and there’s a match with the breakout new star of the L.A.
 Lakers, a new Kardashian baby, or the 22-year-old model currently dating Drake or Bieber, this person could very well become an annoying celebrity that everyone in the future assumes you named your child after.
 Just think how many parents of Kylies and Kendalls neglected to perform this test 10 years ago and regret that decision now.